cindygraffin-pro/cloud-practitionner/readme.md

 - Resources created by CF are all tagged the same way
 - common tags are Name, Env, Team
 - tags can be used to create Resource Groups (mange the tags using Tag Editor)
+- for ex: to separate cost for AWS services by the department for cost allocation

 **Cost & Usage Reports (CUR):**
 - dive deeper into aws costs and usage, contains the most comprehensive set of AWS cost and usage data available, including additional metadata about AWS services, pricing, and reservations